... which knot to use ... and how to tie that particular knot

 properties; or I should say that such physical properties don't narrowly

 attach to knot schemas? -- materials matter!
-What might work in this
+What might work in

-tape on that rope well could be not so good on some other combination.
+that rope well could be not so good on some other combination.

 In the case of the friction hitch indicated above, you might simply need